 I’ve been a little more active on Twitter recently and I noticed something quite interesting.
 Starting at around 10pm PST, the chatter goes silent.
 I tend to stay up until midnight to 1am and it’s interesting to observe how activity ebbs and flows online.

 There was a time where I’d sleep 7 or more hours a day, but no more.
-For the past 10 years, my body automatically gets up after 6 hours of sleep and never later than 6:30am on the weekdays, and 7:30am on the weekends no matter when I go to bed!
+For the past 20 years, my body automatically gets up after 6 hours of sleep and never later than 6:30am on the weekdays, and 7:30am on the weekends no matter when I go to bed!
 Poker until 3am?
 Good morning sunshine at 7:30am!

 If you read 60 pages an hour, you could read six, 300 page books a month!
 If it takes you one hour to burn off 500 calories, you could shed 15,000 calories or 6-8 pounds a month!
 Whether it’s mastering a musical instrument or building a business, an extra 30 hours a week is an incredible competitive advantage.
 There is no doubt in my mind you would become a top 1 percent in something.

 To put it another way, let’s say you want to “increase” the length of your life by extending the conscience portion.
 By sleeping one hour less every day, you increase your conscience life by 15% (60 years to 69 years), assuming you sleep 7 hours a day!
 Suddenly, it’s as if the 90 year old is living until 104 years old (104 X 66% = 69 years old)!
-Perfect.

 Small changes (wake up one hour earlier) leads to great changes over time (a 9 year longer conscience life span).
 It may be tough to wake up earlier and sleep only 5-6 hours a day at first, but trust me when I tell you that your body will get used to it and start wanting to wake up.
 Maybe you’ll have to cut down your late night drinking and partying, but it’ll be worth it in the end.